-Be sure to define the grammar definition in the persistence element since the EJB3 specification requires the schema validation.
-If the systemId ends with persistence_1_0.xsd, Hibernate entityManager will use the version embedded in the hibernate-entitymanager.jar.
-No internet access will be processed.
+Be sure to define the grammar definition in the persistence element since the JPA specification requires schema validation.
+If the systemId ends with persistence\2\0.xsd, Hibernate entityManager will use the version embedded in the hibernate-entitymanager.jar.
+It won't fetch the resource from the internet.